JAStark/Coda-Br_Workshop2017/data/README.md

 Contains the csv file output of the join of taxi point data for drop-offs in D.C.

 ## Notebooks
-This directory contains just one python Jupyter Notebook with some data exploration and simple visualisations, in addition to means and medians.
+This directory contains just one python Jupyter Notebook with some data exploration and simple visualizations, in addition to means and medians.

-**Data Dictionary**
+## Data Dictionary
 Truncated titles seems to be a quirk of QGIS, as the column headers were not truncated in the original datasets.

 For Drop-offs: